 - Make sure your warehouse department, fulfilment centres, customer service team, Shipping/Logistic division and marketing team is aligned to this new initiative.

-- Whether B2B or B2C, building your brand, engaging your customers and forming communities to learn about your customers and their feedback about you is crucial.
+- Whether B2B or B2C, building your brand, engaging your customers and forming communities to learn about your customers and their feedback about you,creating smart B2B eCommerce solutions are crucial.
 Leverage social media for enhancing your brand equity and to know your customers better.

 - B2B eCommerce portals has always been miles behind when it comes to online customer experience.
 It is time to get inspiration from B2C websites that is constantly pushing the envelope on customer experience.